runicscribe/worldbuilding-docs/dae-machina/world/geography/index.md

 ## The Great Eaos Desert

 Further southeast is a large desert, containing ruins of Ælmos, the original Ældar civilization, scattered oases, and numerous other ruins dating from the lich wars, some still with liches sealed in them.

+### The Glass Barrens

+On the northeast edge of the desert is a vast expanse of melted glass, half-buried in sand.
+It was formed during the last battle of the Lich Wars, when the 'jinn of New Aelmos defeated the last surviving lich of the old empire.
+Several-hundred hears after this, the 'jinn built a city here, shaped from the glass itself.

 ## The 'Jinn Cities
 Past the desert is the eastmost tip if the continent, containing the a number of Æl‘jinn.